 We analyze shotgun metagenomics data (soil, ocean, gut, etc.) to identify functional modules within microbial communities that might differentiate sample or environmental conditions.
-We are particularly interested in exploring the unknown fraction of the those data (i.e. sequences with no homologs), currently accounting for 20-50% of the sequenced genes and transcripts.
-Our ultimate goals are i) understanding the interactions of microbial communities with their environments, ii) identifying functional modules that can function as predictors for specific environmental conditions (Fig.1) , and iii) discovering novel gene functions with potential applications in biotechnology (i.e. novel enzymes).
+We are particularly interested in exploring the unknown fraction of those data (i.e. sequences with no homologs), currently accounting for 20-50% of the observed unigenes.
+Our ultimate goals are i) understanding the interactions of microbial communities with their environment, ii) identifying functional modules that can work as markers for specific environmental conditions, and iii) discovering novel gene functions with potential applications in biotechnology (i.e. novel enzymes).

 Phylogenetic diversity within microbial communities

 Metagenomics data are incomplete, noisy and quite challenging for classic evolutionary analysis.
-We pursue a better insight on microbial (prok- and eukaryotic) biodiversity, as well as the implementation of bioinformatic methods to identify pathogenic organisms in both agricultural environments and human health.
-To do so we work on the implementation and further application of phylogenetic methods for taxonomic identification of metagenomic species (Fig. 2), integration of pan-genomic data, and strain resolution.
+Our goal is to explore and characterize microbial (prok- and eukaryotic) biodiversity using bioinformatic methods.
+To this end, we work on the implementation and application of phylogenetic methods for taxonomic identification of metagenomic species, the integration of pan-genomic data, and strain resolution.

 Evolution at the gene family level

 We are interested in different aspects of gene family evolution, such as dating the emergence of specific functions, studying gene duplication, identifying horizontal gene transfers, or characterizing gene fusion events.
 We are specialized in large scale phylogenomic analysis, where hundreds of genomes can be compared at once.
-We apply those techniques to gain insights about the evolution of gene function and its practical application in establishing genotype-phenotype associations in plant breeding programs.
+We apply those techniques to gain insights about the evolution of gene function and its relationships with ecological factos.